Rhidz/Halftoning/README.md

 * Error Diffusion:

+  #### Error diffusion is a technique used in halftoning to distribute the quantization error, which occurs when representing continuous tones using a limited set of discrete levels or colors, across neighboring pixels.
+It is commonly employed to achieve high-quality halftone images with smoother transitions and reduced visibility of artifacts.
+In the process of error diffusion, each pixel in an image is quantized based on a predefined threshold or quantization table.
+The quantization error, which is the difference between the original pixel value and the quantized value, is then distributed to the neighboring pixels in a controlled manner.
+The basic idea behind error diffusion is to consider the future pixels during the quantization of the current pixel.
+The quantization error is distributed to the neighboring pixels, typically in a weighted manner, based on their proximity and influence on the current pixel.
+This distribution helps spread out the error and compensates for the loss of information due to the limited number of available levels.

   <img src="https://github.com/Rhidz/Halftoning/blob/main/dog_ed.png" align="center"
      width="400" height="400">

 * Blue Noise Dithered Image:

+  #### Blue noise refers to a specific type of noise that exhibits desirable properties when used in halftoning and other image processing applications.
+It is a type of random noise with a spectral distribution that emphasizes higher frequencies while minimizing low-frequency components.

   <img src="https://github.com/Rhidz/Halftoning/blob/main/blue.png" align="center"
      width="400" height="400">

 * White Noise Dithered Image:

+    #### White noise in halftoning refers to a type of random noise that is evenly distributed across all frequencies.
+It is named "white" because it is analogous to white light, which contains an equal amount of energy across the visible spectrum.

   <img src="https://github.com/Rhidz/Halftoning/blob/main/white.png" align="center"
      width="400" height="400">